 If your reading this and you are at the outset of your bass fishing journey, then just get a 3-7oz spinning rod (I use a Savage Bush Whacker) and I know a few others who do as well.
 But most spinning rods will do, paired with a fixed spool reel you can’t go too far wrong.
-My reels of choice at present are the Abu Soron 40 & 60 models.
+My reels of choice at present are the Abu Soron or Cardinal 40 & 60 models.
 I have one large and one small and use them for two different spinning rods.
 The larger Abu Soron 60 on the Savage rod and the Soron 40 on a full carbon Teklon rod that I use for very light fishing.

 Lures, ah yes the mythical subject of lures..
 You wouldn’t believe me if I told you I don’t think.
 While everyone is using these high tech, rattle, swim, dive, skip and what ever else lures, I’m just using a simple Eddystone eel in pearl, white or black in different sizes.

 Guess what, my catch rates have tripled.
 Step away from the corporate mirage of fishing tackle and again strip it back to basics.
-I think I’m login to get some flack for putting this out there but, its simple really, the more we spend on high tech kit, the more we get taken away from the purist simplicity of fishing and the pursuit of this wonderful fish.
+I think I’m likely to get some flack for putting this out there but, its simple really, the more we spend on high tech kit, the more we get taken away from the purist simplicity of fishing and the pursuit of this wonderful fish.

 So for lures I either use a float with a 4-6 ft length with a rubber Eddystone eel on, or I will use a very small metal lure see pictures below.
 I do use other for sure, however, the most success I have had is ultimately from ones like this.